 Find out if the attorney will travel to you when gathering information for the case.

-Has experience filing claims with asbestos trust funds.
+Ask about the attorney's experience filing successful claims against asbestos trust funds.

 A trustworthy attorney will never guarantee you an outcome, a settlement or a successful jury verdict.

 The cost of mesothelioma care can be overwhelming, making it even more important to find someone who can offer a high probability of success.
 The expenses can include income loss, expensive treatments not covered by your health insurance, plus pain and suffering to you and your family.
 It is important to save all your medical and financial records so your lawyer can have updated information about your expenses.

 A good mesothelioma attorney can walk you step-by-step through the legal process, making sure you are notified of every development.
 Usually, the attorney handles most everything for you, making the whole process easier.

 Asbestos exposure is often the result of someone else's negligence, making mesothelioma an almost entirely preventable cancer.
 There are several options available to help you recover the cost of treatment and other expenses.